Personal, Social and Health Education (incl RSE)

 The school encourages caring relationships within the doctrine of the Church whilst accepting that our children come from a variety of forms of family unit.

-After consulting the policy and speaking with the Headteacher, should you not wish your child to be present during Sex & Relationship sessions you should notify the Headteacher in writing.
+After consulting the policy, the leaflet of the content covered and speaking with the Headteacher, should you not wish your child to be present during Sex & Relationship sessions you should notify the Headteacher in writing.
 If no written notification is received your child will receive Sex & Relationship Education.

 A copy of the full policy can be downloaded here: RSE Policy 2019+